Grand Theft – California Penal Code Section 487

 It's important to note there are different types of grand theft charges.
 This includes grand theft by larceny, embezzlement, false pretense, and by trick.
 Each type of grand theft carries their own “elements of the crime” that must be proven by the prosecutor to secure a conviction.

-• When you took the property, your intent was to keep it permanently or long enough to deprive the owner a portion of the value or enjoyment
+- When you took the property, you intended to keep it permanently or long enough to deprive the owner of a portion of the value or enjoyment

 It should be noted that what might seem like a routine shoplifting case can frequently become a grand theft by larceny case because the property taken can quickly exceed $950.
-Depending on the total value of the property stolen, there could be a penalty enhancement added to your sentence.
+Depending on the total value of the property stolen, a penalty enhancement could be added to your sentence.

-If the value of the property exceeded $65,000, you could be given an additional year.
-If the value exceeded $200,000, an additional two years.
+If the value of the property exceeds $65,000, you could be given an additional year.
+If the value exceeds $200,000, an additional two years.
 If the value exceeds $1,300,000, an additional three years.
 Finally, if the value of the property exceeded $3,200,000, you could face an additional four years in a California state prison.
 Penal Cod2 212.5 PC defines the crime of first-degree robbery.

 Related Offenses to Penal Code 487 Grand Theft